315+ Telescopes Ranked

 The Z130, however, is one of the 130mm f/5 variants that, for whatever reason, has a simpler mirror cell similar to the ones I’ve mostly seen on old-fashioned Japanese-made reflectors.

-The Zhumell Z130 has the same 1.25” plastic rack-and-pinion focuser found on many beginner scopes, which may require some shimming and lubricant to work well but is perfectly adequate.
+The Zhumell Z130 has the same 1.25” plastic rack-and-pinion focuser found on many beginner scopes, which requires some shimming and lubricant to work well.
+But I think it’s perfectly adequate.

 The good news about this arrangement is that it holds collimation really well, and I didn’t have to adjust it very often.